g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * <a href="{{vpn}}">Private Internet Access</a> VPN (£50 per year).
 VPNs are imperfect, but they help mitigate a few different problems (IP tracking, unencrypted traffic, ISP logs, public wifi spoofing, geo-locking, app requests).
 PIA got a subpoena for their logs and <a href="{{logs}}">they came up clean</a>.
 Again, see <a href="/browser">here</a>.<br>

 * <a href="{{pi}}">Pi-hole</a> ad blocker (£25).
 Stops ads at the source, for every device in your house at once.<br>
+_Expected lifespan_: 5 years.

 * <a href="{{etf}}">Vanguard ETFs</a>.
 One of the most surprising facts is that automatic index funds outperform "actively managed" (paying a finance person) ones, after you subtract their fees.
 Vanguard are the original and are among the lowest fees, about 0.15% of your return.
 I use a variant of <a href="{{simp}}">the Simplicity Portfolio</a> and rebalance every 6 months.
 You may be amused to hear that they are "<a href="{{bloom}}">communist</a>".
 Above, I said that only nicotine has any real risk - but these are a layer of abstraction over the stock market, so obviously be careful.<br>

 ## Fun

 * <a href="{{ks}}">KS Miami</a> bluetooth speaker (£20).
 Surprisingly good bass; makes watching things on a laptop much less dreadful.
 Good battery life too.<br>
+_Expected lifespan_: 4 years.

 * Tailored socks.
 One of my favourite possessions.
 I have socks which _actually_ fit for the first time.
 (The creator took 6 measurements!)
-It was a gift, but I would probably pay £30 for them.<br>
+It was a gift, but I would probably pay £30.<br>
+_Expected lifespan_: 3 years.

 * Two actually nice shirts (<a href="{{haw}}">£40</a>).
 There are a lot of weddings in my life at the moment.
 And besides that it's nice to surprise people once in a while.<br>
+_Expected lifespan_: 3 years.

 * Fairy lights make all rooms nicer, any time of year (£20 for loads).